There are 5088 species of jumping spider world wide, 75 in Europe, and 38 in Britain.

 They have the greatest visual acuity of all arthropods.
 Their eyes give them binocular vision and they can see in colour and polarized light.
-The arrangement of eyes is shown above right.
+The arrangement of eyes is shown on the left.
 The pair of small eyes furthest to the back may just detect light and movement.

 Jumping spider courtship

 The male waves his legs and palps semaphore-style as he dances around the female trying to gauge if she is willing to mate.
 If she is willing to mate his dancing will have reduced her to such a passive state of ecstasy that he can mate and make a retreat with his life; free to delight another girl with the dance of his life and hers.

 Salticus sp.
 The most common species in the genus is Salticus senicus, commonly called the zebra spider because of its stripes.
 It is often found on walls, fences and window sills during warm, sunny weather.
 It's body length is 6 - 7 mm when fully grown.
 Greenfly are a favourite prey of this genus.
 It mates from May onwards.